IBM/tekton-tutorial-openshift/README.md

-## Kubernetes Deployment using Tekton Pipelines
+## OpenShift Deployment using Tekton Pipelines

-Tekton is an open source project to configure and run CI/CD pipelines within a Kubernetes cluster.
+Tekton is an open source project to configure and run CI/CD pipelines within a OpenShift/Kubernetes cluster.

 ## Introduction